lennolemmenss/Carspotting/README.md

 # Carspotting

 ## Overview

-CarSpotting is een dynamische webapplicatie voor autoliefhebbers, gericht op het ontdekken en delen van exclusieve supercars.
-Gebruikers kunnen door een indrukwekkende verzameling van bijzondere auto's bladeren en antwoorden vinden op veelgestelde vragen over het spotten van deze fascinerende voertuigen.
-Voor de meer betrokken leden biedt CarSpotting de admin mogelijkheid: eenmaal gepromoveerd tot admin, krijgen zij toegang tot een uitgebreid beheerderspaneel.
-Hier kunnen ze niet alleen nieuwe auto's en FAQ's toevoegen, bewerken en verwijderen, maar ook communiceren met gebruikers via een inbox-systeem en andere gebruikers promoten tot admin.
-Deze interactieve en meeslepende ervaring maakt CarSpotting de ultieme bestemming voor supercar-enthousiasten.
+CarSpotting is a dynamic web application for car enthusiasts, focused on discovering and sharing exclusive supercars.
+Users can browse through an impressive collection of rare cars and find answers to frequently asked questions about spotting these fascinating vehicles.

+For the more engaged members, CarSpotting offers admin capabilities: once promoted to admin, they gain access to an extensive management panel.
+Here, they can add, edit, and delete cars and FAQs, communicate with users through an inbox system, and promote other users to admin roles.
+This interactive and immersive experience makes CarSpotting the ultimate destination for supercar enthusiasts.

 ## Prerequisites

-- Php Laravel
+- PHP Laravel
 - Composer
 - XAMPP
 - MySQL

 ## Database Setup

-1. Stel uw MySQL-database in en noteer de inloggegevens.
-2. Gebruik het `env` bestand om je databaseverbinding te configureren.
+1. Set up your MySQL database and take note of the login credentials.
+2. Use the `.env` file to configure your database connection.
-3. Voer `php artisan migrate` uit voor de tabellen op te zetten.
+3. Run `php artisan migrate` to set up the tables.

 ## Seeding the Database

-Ga naar de projectmap en voer `php artisan migrate:fresh --seed` uit om je database te vullen met dummy data.
+Navigate to the project folder and run `php artisan migrate:fresh --seed` to populate your database with dummy data.

-**Het is essentieel om deze stap uit te voeren voordat er naar de volgende stap kan worden gegaan**
+**It is essential to complete this step before proceeding further.**

 ## Running the Application

-1. Start de server met `php artisan serve`.
+1. Start the server with `php artisan serve`.
-2. Surf naar http://localhost:8000 in je webbrowser.
+2. Browse to [http://localhost:8000](http://localhost:8000) in your web browser.

 ## Sources

-De bronnen vind je terug in de website op de about pagina.
+The sources can be found on the About page of the website.